AppleBreak1/Z490-Vision-D-Customac/README.md

    Note: One may wish to continue using USBWakeFixup.kext in macOS Monterey+.
 If so, you may set memory clock speed below 2933 MHz or use [Bluesnooze](https://github.com/odlp/bluesnooze) without configuring memory clock speed below 2933 MHz.

-- [AppleIGC.kext](https://github.com/SongXiaoXi/AppleIGC) (Alternative ethernet kext for IGC compliant devices, namely, Intel I225 and I226; tested to work in macOS Sierra+)
+- [AppleIGC.kext](https://github.com/SongXiaoXi/AppleIGC) (Alternative ethernet kext for Intel I225 and I226; tested to work in macOS Sierra+)

    Note: Injecting this kext requires disabling native AppleEthernetE1000 dext driver with the following boot-args.